-If you listen to the medical research, you might believe the many uses of cannabis in the medical field are just being discovered.
+If you listen to the medical research, you might believe the many potential uses of cannabis in the medical field are just being discovered.
 It’s more accurate to say its uses are being rediscovered.

 Human beings have long used cannabis, which grows in the Himalayas, to treat medical ailments.
 Here’s a brief look at how medical cannabis has been used throughout human history.